Balancing Empathy and Eligibility in Patient Transport Support

 What makes eligibility complex and nuanced?

-— Patients who downplay symptoms because they don’t want to be a burden
+Patients may downplay their symptoms because they don’t want to be a burden, making their actual level of need harder to assess.

-— Patients who rely on family for transport but are suddenly without help
+Patients who normally rely on family for transport may suddenly lose that support, creating urgent needs without necessarily changing their eligibility.

 How we ensure empathy during eligibility checks